boostcon/cppnow_code_of_conduct/README.md

 intended for use at C++ community events.
 It is generic; concrete event details, contact info, etc have been replaced with generic placeholders.

+This is version 1.0 of the C++ Code of Conduct.

 All placeholders match the regex `%%[A-Za-z0-9-]+%%`.
 The placeholders are:

 ```